kalu: Keeping Arch Linux Up-to-date

 --disable-gui it still has dependencies/requires GTK+3 to be

 kalu supports internationalization, so all it needs to speak your language is a translation.
-In addition to English obviously, as of 1.4.0 kalu can also speak French and as of 4.1.0 it also speaks Norwegian Bokmål!.
+In addition to English obviously, as of 1.4.0 kalu can also speak French, as of 4.1.0 it can also speaks Norwegian Bokmål! and as of 4.2.0 it can speak Spanish as well.

 And if you want to help & translate it, please refer to this post for instructions on how do to it.
 And don't hesitate to contact me if you have questions.